tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 - Resolution Delay ({{query}}): The time to wait for a AAAA response after receiving an A response.
 Recommended to be 50 milliseconds.

-- First Address Family Count ({{sorting}}): The number of addresses belonging to the first address family (such as IPv6) that should be attempted before attempting another address family.
+- Preferred Protocol Combination Count ({{sorting}}): The number of addresses belonging to the preferred address family (such as IPv6) using the preferred protocol (such as QUIC) that should be attempted before attempting the next combination of address family and protocol.
-Recommended to be 1; 2 may be used to more aggressively favor a particular address family.
+Recommended to be 1; 2 may be used to more aggressively favor a particular combination of address family and protocol.

 - Connection Attempt Delay ({{connections}}): The time to wait between connection attempts in the absence of RTT data.
 Recommended to be